 In response to this alarming action, we ask that you contact your elected officials and let them know that your magnet programs are making a real difference in your community and in the lives of students.
 Please take a couple minutes to visit our Grassroots Action Center and submit a message now.

-Final funding decisions will be made by Congress later this fall.
+Final funding decisions will be made by Congress this April.
 Please make sure your voice is heard!

 Policy Insider Blog